daneden/sketch-align-layers/README.md

 ## Installation
 1. [Download the plugin repository](https://github.com/daneden/sketch-align-layers/archive/master.zip)
 2. Double-click the `.sketchplugin` file
-3. In Sketch, run the plugin with `⌘E`
+3. In Sketch, run the plugin with one of the shortcuts.